 - Some accounts require high minimum deposits, so may be of no use to very small organisations.

-Banking for Charities provides key information on banking, including choosing and opening the right bank account, understanding banking charges and fees, and how to switch accounts.
+Banking for Charities provides key information, including guidance on choosing and opening the right bank account, understanding banking charges and fees, and how to switch accounts.
 It also sets out key questions to ask banks, and options to help charities navigate the banking environment.

 Note that organisations with a turnover of less than £6.5 million and fewer than 50 employees can use the free Current Account Switch Service which makes the process simple and stress free.